SrVaderXD/Game10/README.md

 # Game10

-A simple Crush style game.
+Learning how a Crush style game works.